memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 ## Continuous Integration Systems

 Many tools exist today that can be used to implement Continuous Integration.
-You may have heard of Jenkins, a popular open source tool, but many other exists:
+You may have heard of Jenkins, a popular open source tool, but many others exist:
 TravisCI, CircleCI, TeamCity, Bamboo, Build Bot, …

 Fundamentally, continuous integration systems all do roughly the same thing: